shannaniggans/Fancy-Forensics-Website/content/docs/capture-the-flag/huntress-ctf-2023/forensics/bad memory.md

     Hardware.Mon.#1..: Temp: 55c Fan:  0% Util: 24% Core:1807MHz Mem:7300MHz Bus:8
     ```

-Back to linux to create the MD5 of the recovered password to submit the flag.
+Back to Linux to create the MD5 of the recovered password to submit the flag.
     ```shell
     echo -n 'goldfish#' | md5sum
     ```